Jan 20, 2026 · 7 min read

 The AI Dilemma in Manufacturing

 The industrial sector is caught in a paradox.
 On one side, executives and engineers are eager to leverage Large Language Models (LLMs) like ChatGPT, Claude, and Gemini to analyze production bottlenecks, triage maintenance alerts, and generate shift handover reports.
-On the other side, OT (Operational Technology) and Cyber Security teams share a collective nightmare: What if a hallucinating AI accidentally writes a command to a PLC and stops the entire production line?
+On the other side, OT (Operational Technology) and Cyber Security teams share a collective operational burden: What if a hallucinating AI accidentally writes a command to a PLC and stops the entire production line?

 This is where the Model Context Protocol (MCP) enters the picture, bridging the gap between cutting-edge AI assistants and secure, mission-critical industrial networks.